-- Seven (7) MATL students will graduate this June. - Efforts are afoot to add at least seven new students ahead of the January term. - The MATL has inaugurated a 'Think Bank' comprising eight alumni and current students. - The members of this 'Think Bank' are spread over five continents. - The group aims to inform, inspire, mentor, and seek new growth opportunities in their regions. - We begin our activities by reviewing the Swot Analysis results of the MATL Accreditation Review completed earlier this year. - I will meet with all current students this summer, tailoring their learning experiences to their specific learning needs.
+- Twenty-one (21) MATL students will graduate in June 24. - Efforts are afoot to add at least seven new students ahead of the January term. - The MATL has inaugurated a 'Think Bank' comprising eight alumni and current students. - o The members of this 'Think Bank' are spread over five continents. - The group aims to inform, inspire, mentor, and seek new growth opportunities in their regions. - We begin our activities by reviewing the Swot Analysis results of the MATL Accreditation Review completed earlier this year. - I will meet with all current students this summer, tailoring their learning experiences to their specific learning needs.